-We’ve traced the history of the Victorian back to Hans and Karen Olson who lived there in the late 1800’s to the early 1900’s.
-The above picture is of the home in the 1800’s with the family enjoying the front porch and garden.
+We’ve traced the history of the Victorian back to Hans and Karen Olson who built the home and in the late 1800’s.
+The above picture is of the home with the family enjoying the front porch and garden.
 Hans was the town shoemaker.

 She ran a boarding house on the second floor.
 One of the “famous” residents was Les Punzel who was a Cambridge State Bank executive.
 A street bearing the Punzel name is located in neighboring Rockdale.